igetco/OptiBot/README.md

 ## Set up

-1. Add `.env` to your project root folder, and update the following variables accordingly:
+Clone the project.
+Then add `.env` to your project root folder, and update the following variables accordingly:

 ```
 startUrl=https://support.optisigns.com